maze logo

 When dealing with a small data sample, use a spreadsheet to calculate important stats like averages and percentages.
 You can then identify user sentiment, usability, and customer satisfaction trends and correlations in your survey data.

-Manual calculation can take a lot of time before meaningful trends emerge, so when it comes to identifying measurable trends based on large amounts of quantitative research, we recommend using a UX survey analysis tool like Maze to get the job done.
+Note: Manual calculation can take a lot of time before meaningful trends emerge, so when it comes to identifying measurable trends based on large amounts of quantitative research, we recommend using an AI-powered UX survey analysis tool like Maze to get the job done.

 Transform your data into trackable trends and actionable insights